Our Team

 Sarah Kravick, LMFT, IMH-E ® Director/Psychotherapist

 Sarah graduated from the University of Wisconsin-La Crosse with a major in psychology and an emphasis on child-youth care.
 She completed her Master's degree in Marriage and Family Therapy from Indiana State University.
 Upon completion of graduate school, Sarah began working with children and their families, providing in-home family therapy.
 She has been working with children, families, and individuals in outpatient mental health since 2003.
 In June 2010, Sarah became the co-founder of Compass Counseling.
-Sarah is graduating in the second cohort of the University of Wisconsin's certificate program for Infant, Early Childhood, and Family Mental Health.
+Sarah graduated in the second cohort of the University of Wisconsin's certificate program for Infant, Early Childhood, and Family Mental Health.

 In addition to being licensed as a Marriage and Family Therapist, Sarah is nationally rostered as a clinician in Child-Parent Psychotherapy (CPP) and endorsed as an Infant Mental Health Specialist by the Wisconsin Alliance of Infant Mental Health.
-Along with her clinical work, Sarah provides Reflective Consultation and Infant Early Childhood Mental Health Consultation to a home visiting program in Sauk County and to Birth-3 programs in multiple counties.

 Danielle Pollex-Rabl